longhorn09/lorebot/README.md

 Arctic is like AD&D with only colored text, no graphics.
 Lorebot will respond to commands prefixed by the exclamation mark.
 The work is a continuation and port of prior IRC and Skype lorebots in support of the same text-based game.
 Credit goes to an Arctic player named Troggs for the original XML-based IRC lorebot circa 2003.
+This bot is simply an evolution of the work started more than a decade ago by Troggs.

 ## Installation
 ```